 - Legal and audit department

 - Actuarial and statistical department

-With each department having its own landing page, this helps site visitors easily get the content they need.
-It also keeps the structure of your site nice and neat and provides a good user experience.
+With each department having its own landing page, this helps site visitors easily find the content they need.
+It also keeps the structure of your site nice and neat, providing a good user experience.

 All of your social media, email marketing, content marketing, visual content marketing, and any other marketing campaign should serve to funnel potential customers toward your landing page.
 From here, information about your company/services/contact info, etc. should be presented to users.
 Essentially, landing pages are the last stop for marketing campaigns and are used to facilitate conversions (whether that be email subscriptions or transactions).